anshimathur/Challenge-3/README.md

 - Calculate and display interest earned for both **Savings** and **Certificate of Deposit (CD)** accounts.
 - Provide a user-friendly interface for real-time interaction and account management.

----

 ## **Problem/Question**
-How can we create a simple, modular banking system using object-oriented programming that:
+How can we create a simple, modular banking system using object-oriented programming (OOP) that:
 1. Accurately calculates interest for multiple account types.
 2. Allows for easy scalability and maintainability.
 3. Ensures clear and consistent user interaction while managing account data.

----

 ## **Unique or Interesting Observations**
 During development, we discovered the following: